James W. Hennigan Jr.

 James William Hennigan Jr. (March 17, 1927 – January 3, 2020) was an American politician who served in the Massachusetts House of Representatives from 1953 to 1955 and in the Massachusetts Senate from 1955 to 1965.

 Hennigan graduated from Babson Institute Suffolk University Law School.
 He served as a member of the Massachusetts House of Representatives from 1953 to 1955, the Massachusetts Senate from 1955 to 1965 and a member of the Boston School Committee from 1970 to 1974.

 Hennigan ran for mayor of Boston in 1959, but lost that election.
 He was also the Democratic nominee for Massachusetts Attorney General in 1964, but lost to Edward Brooke.
 His father James W. Hennigan Sr. also served in the Massachusetts General Court.
-He was a driving force behind his daughter Maura Hennigan's unsuccessful 2005 attempt to become mayor of Boston.

-Hennigan is the Hennigan referred to in Morgan v.
-Hennigan since he was head of the Boston School Committee at the time.
+Hennigan is the titular hennigan of the Morgan v.
+Hennigan decision, since he was head of the Boston School Committee at the time.
 However, Hennigan had been the leading advocate of trying to implement integration on the School Committee.

+In 1972, Hennigan was elected to a six-year term as the Suffolk County Register of Probate.

-His daughter Maura Hennigan was a member of the Boston City Council from 1982 through 2005, and a candidate for Mayor of Boston in November 2005.
+Hennigan's daughter Maura Hennigan was a member of the Boston City Council from 1982 through 2005.
+He was a driving force behind his daughter's unsuccessful 2005 campaign for mayor of Boston.

-Hennigan died on January 3, 2020, in Boston, Massachusetts at age 92.
+Hennigan died on January 3, 2020, in Boston, Massachusetts, at age 92.